hypertrack/hyperlog-android/README.md

 HyperLog.getDeviceLogs(boolean deleteLogs, int batchNo);
 ```
 * Get the number of batches using `HyperLog.getDeviceLogBatchCount`.
-* Developer can manually delete the logs `HyperLog.deleteLogs`.
+* Developer can manually delete the logs using `HyperLog.deleteLogs`.

 ## Contribute
-Please use the [issues tracker](https://github.com/hypertrack/hyper-log-android/issues) to raise bug reports and feature requests.
+Please use the [issues tracker](https://github.com/hypertrack/hyperlog-android/issues) to raise bug reports and feature requests.
 We'd love to see your pull requests, so send them in!

 ## About HyperTrack
 Developers use [HyperTrack](https://www.hypertrack.com) to build location features, not infrastructure.
 We reduce the complexity of building and operating location features to a few APIs that just work.